spatie/take-then/README.md

         .withDefault('');
 ```

 Voila!
+Our chain won't throw any runtime errors, and if our value became `null` or `undefined` at any part, we'll return an empty string instead.
 We can make this even more readable by splitting our pipeline into bite-sized pieces instead of a chain of anonymous functions.

 ```js
 const findUserByName = name => users.find(u => u.name === name);